 Updated May 24, 2022

-IT can minimize the productivity waste by reducing employees' IT hassles
+IT can minimize employee productivity waste by reducing end-user IT hassles

 Employees regularly struggle with computer and software issues – and that costs companies money